Martinex: Powers and abilities

 Martinex is a member of the genetically engineered human colonists whose traits were designed for survival under the cold conditions of the dwarf planet Pluto.
 He possesses enhanced strength, stamina, and durability.
-His skin is also composed of an organic silicon crystal.
+His skin is made of an organic silicon crystal.
 Martinex has the ability to convert bodily energy into laser-like beams that he can manipulate the temperature of.
 He could even withstand all conventional forms of injury.
 Martinex must rest and replenish his powers after using them at maximum output for a half-hour.

 Martinex possesses expertise in various areas of 31st century technology, including physics and engineering.

 Other versions

-Martinex 5, a fusion of Martinex and DC Comics character Brainiac 5, appears in the Amalgam Comics one-shot Spider-Boy Team-Up.
+Martinex 5, a composite character based on Martinex and DC Comics character Brainiac 5, appears in the Amalgam Comics one-shot Spider-Boy Team-Up.